-We searched the literature and GenBank for any sequence data apparently attributable to lymnaeids of the genus Galba for four genes: COI, ITS1, ITS2 and 16S.
+We searched the literature and GenBank for sequence data at four genes (COI, ITS1, ITS2 and 16S) apparently attributable to lymnaeids of the genus Galba.
 Coordinates were provided for most sites by the authors.
 When coordinates were not provided, we inferred them from the locality data using GoogleEarth.
 We found 132 New World sites in which Galba species have been molecularly characterized (Table S2), and 45 sites in the Old World (Table S3, Fig S3).
 The specific nomina attributed to these sequences by their depositors in GenBank were 157 truncatula, 152 schirazensis, 70 neotropica, 57 cubensis, 44 viator, 20 cousini, 9 humilis, 6 meridensis and 2 others.
-Together these yielded 166 COI, 163 ITS2, 118 ITS1 and 70 16S sequences.
+This corresponds to 166 COI, 163 ITS2, 118 ITS1 and 70 16S sequences.

 Phylogenetic and ancestral reconstruction study

 Phylogenetic analyses were conducted on the ITS2 and COI sequences obtained in this study, together with ITS2, COI, ITS1 and 16S sequences retrieved from GenBank.
-Most of these sequences have been previously published ; although a few a few exceptions are only in GenBank but not used in scientific articles (Tables S2–S3).
-Ultimately, we included all these 791 sequences in our analyses: 87 for 16S, 251 for COI, 120 for ITS1 and 333 for ITS2.
+Most of these sequences have been previously published (Tables S2–S3).
+Ultimately, we included 796 sequences in our analyses: 90 for 16S, 251 for COI, 122 for ITS1 and 333 for ITS2.
 Some GenBank accession numbers appear more than once in Tables S2–S3 because individuals with identical sequences have been registered under the same GenBank accession number.

 Alignment was performed individually for each gene using MAFFT (Katoh and Standley 2013).
 Ambiguously aligned sites were excluded using GBLOCKS with default settings for a less stringent selection (Castresana 2000).
 The number of positions in the final sequences was 412 for 16S (83% of the original 493 positions), 609 for COI (86% of 707), 435 for ITS1 (48% of 888) and 333 for ITS2 (23% of 1,429).
 We examined levels of saturation for each gene and for the first and second versus third codon positions of COI using DAMBE (Xia 2017).
-We found that the third codon position of COI was highly saturated.
+We did not find evidence of saturation in the four genes analyzed, including all codon positions of COI.
 We partitioned codon positions and unlinked substitution models in phylogenetic analyses.